 Make a picnic

-Throw a blanket on the floor and prepare some picnic snacks.
+Throw a blanket on the floor and prepare some snacks.
 If you have a nice view, spread the blanket by the window and watch the sunset.
 Or if you have a fireplace – even better, you can cozy up together near there for a romantic picnic together.

 Have a themed dinner